sophgo/tpu-mlir/docs/quick_start/source_en/07_fuse_preprocess.rst

    * - NHWC to NCHW
      - True
      - True
-   * - BGR to RGB
+   * - BGR/ RGB Conversion
-     - False
+     - True
      - True

 The image cropping will first adjust the image to the size specified by the "--resize_dims" argument of the model_transform tool, and then crop it to the size of the model input.
 The normalization supports directly converting unpreprocessed image data.